-Visit epilepsysociety.org.uk/women-andepilepsy and epilepsysociety.org.uk/ pregnancy-and-parenting
+Visit epilepsysociety.org.uk/women-and-girls and epilepsysociety.org.uk/pregnancy-and-epilepsy

-Specific issues for those developing epilepsy in later life
+Developing epilepsy in later life

 There are many causes of epilepsy but some causes are more common in later life.
 As we age, the blood vessels that supply blood to the brain may become narrower and harder, which can affect the flow of blood, and therefore oxygen, to the brain.